fhsuae/miniproject4AlexanderEscobedo/README.md

 ## Description

-Event RSVP is a Django web applicatin that allows users to create, manage and RSVP to community events.
+Event RSVP is a Django web application that allows users to create, manage, and RSVP to community events.
 It has secure user registration and login, event creation with details like date and location, an RSVP system with status options, and an organizer dashboard to track attendees.
 This app uses Bootstrap for design and includes admin customization for easy event management.